ThoughtWorksInc/AS101-4-workshop/README.md

 [Talisman](https://github.com/thoughtworks/talisman) is a Secrets Scanning application for git to prevent committing and pushing of secrets to your git source control server.

-It works by using git hooks into the local copy of the source code you are
+It works by using git hooks into the local copy of the source code you are working on.

 We want to run Talisman on this repository to scan it for secrets.

 ### Installing Talisman

 We want to follow the instructions on the [Talisman README.md](https://github.com/thoughtworks/talisman#installation-as-a-global-hook-template
-) for installing Talisman into a single local git reposiitory.
+) for installing Talisman as a global hook template.

 Before we install Talisman, make a note of the path of your forked, cloned repository. e.g.

 ```
 $ pwd
-/Uers/will/source/sample-flask-application
+/Users/willvk/source/sample-flask-application
 ```

 We can then download and run an install script to load the Talisman binaries for our specific Operating System.
 At the prompt for what local repositories to add the hook to, enter the path `/tmp`.
 This will prevent it installing Talisman for all the repositories under your home path.